rrwbec/humans-in-the-loop/Illustrated Summary.md

 #### Purpose of Emotions

 Emotions are the steering wheel for decisions.
-They will have a strong influence on which clip (including thought pattern clips) will be retrieved from experience.
-This means that they exert their influence for every state change in the system.
+They will have a strong influence on which clip (including thought pattern clips) will be retrieved from experience in the next cycle via priming.
+This means that they exert their influence for every state change in the system allowing fine-grained control.

-#### Illustrative List
+#### Illustrative List of Emotions

 Illustrative priming effect of emotions...